Is Your Thyroid Healthy? 5 Signs of an Underactive Thyroid

-- Healing the gut - follow the Body Ecology Diet and use Vitality SuperGreen to heal the gut lining.
+- Healing the gut.
+Follow the Body Ecology Diet and use Vitality SuperGreen to help heal the gut lining.

 - Populating the gut with good microbes.
-Remember, gut flora convert 20% of T4 into usable T3!
-Eat fermented foods and drink probiotic beverages with every meal!
+Remember, gut flora convert 20 percent of T4 into usable T3 — eat probiotic-rich fermented foods and drink probiotic beverages like InnergyBiotic with every meal!

 - Repairing any blood sugar imbalances through Body Ecology Principles.

 A 2013 study conducted in eight major cities and published in the Indian Journal of Endocrinology and Metabolism confirmed that almost one-third of hypothyroid patients were not aware that they had the condition until they were diagnosed for the first time.9 Paying attention to pressing health symptoms that could point to a thyroid disorder — and strengthening the gut to regulate thyroid function — has never been more important.

 A healthy thyroid is reliant on a healthy gut, and common digestive disorders like diarrhea, constipation, heartburn, and leaky gut can be a hindrance to optimal thyroid health.
 As complex as it seems, hypothyroidism may be quite simple.
 Many times, an underactive thyroid is your body’s way of telling you that your gut needs help.